dportik/SuperCRUNCH/README.md

 Several tutorials were made available as part of the original SuperCRUNCH publication, which cover the full range of analyses available.
 These tutorials can be found on the [OSF SuperCRUNCH project page](https://osf.io/bpt94/).
 Each tutorial includes all data and instructions necessary to replicate the analysis.
 An overview of the tutorials available can be found on the [Tutorials wiki](https://github.com/dportik/SuperCRUNCH/wiki/Tutorials).

+A new set of tutorials is available as part of a study testing alignment and trimming combinations (Portik & Wiens, 2021 - Do Alignment and Trimming Methods Matter for Phylogenomic (UCE) Analyses?).
+The complete set of data and instructions are available at https://osf.io/qa9r8/.

 ## Reporting Issues, Getting Help, and Providing Suggestions

 For main analysis issues and/or bugs, please create an issue on github [here](https://github.com/dportik/SuperCRUNCH/issues).
 Make sure you include the details of your analysis (inputs, outputs, commands) to assist the troubleshooting.
 The [**SuperCRUNCH user group**](http://groups.google.com/group/supercrunch-users) can also be used to create a post.